Who is to blame for the theater shooting in Colorado?

 The greatest need that mankind has is not gun control, more police, controls over movies, or psychologists.
 Our greatest need is for a Savior who can change the heart.
 He alone can change our dark nights into bright mornings.

-Posted on July 20, 2012, in Apologetics, Bible teaching and tagged Aurora, Colorado, environment, evil, faith, forgiveness, gun control, heart, hope, Jesus, movie, movies, murder, psychology, religion, salvation, second amendment, security, shooting, The Dark Knight Rises, violence, why.
+Posted on July 20, 2012, in Apologetics, Books and tagged Aurora, Colorado, environment, evil, faith, forgiveness, gun control, heart, hope, Jesus, movie, movies, murder, psychology, religion, salvation, second amendment, security, shooting, The Dark Knight Rises, violence, why.
 Bookmark the permalink.
 1 Comment.